jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 order: 1
 ---
 ### Version 0.8.0 - TBA
+- New Feature: Added Docker compose file for a sample cluster with 3 Zookeeper nodes and 5 BBoxDB nodes
+- Improvement: Improved Docker build

 ### Version 0.7.0 - 27.04.2018
 - New Feature: BBoxDB can now be started in foreground